bhavinjawade/RidgeBase/README.md

 ## **Download the dataset:**

-To download the dataset for academic purposes please fill out the request form below and reach out to `bhavinja@buffalo.edu`.
+To download the dataset for non-commerical research please fill out the request form below [here](!formlink) and email the duly filled [license agreement](!agreement) to `bhavinja@buffalo.edu`.
 We will send a link to download the dataset after the reviewing the request.

 For any queries please email: `bhavinja@buffalo` or `cubs@buffalo.edu`.